jircdev/reactive-model/docs/en/README.md

 ### Advanced Topics

 -   [Nested Properties](./nested-properties.md) - How to implement Items and Collections as properties
+-   [Providers](./providers.md) - Complete guide on implementing data providers for Items and Collections
 -   [Practical Examples](./examples.md) - Real-world usage examples of items and collections

+### Additional Resources

+-   [CHANGELOG](./CHANGELOG.md) - Version history and migration guides

 ## 🎯 Key Concepts

 ### ReactiveModel

 **ReactiveModel** is the base class that provides reactive functionality.
 It allows defining reactive properties, managing validation, handling lifecycle states, and working with events.

 ### Items

 **Items** represent individual reactive entities (such as a user, product, etc.) that can be loaded, saved, and deleted through data providers.
 They extend `ReactiveModel` and integrate with a registry system.

 ### Collections

 **Collections** represent groups of items that can be loaded, filtered, and managed reactively.
 They also extend `ReactiveModel` and provide pagination and filtering capabilities.

 ### Nested Properties

 **Nested Properties** allow an Item or ReactiveModel to have other instances of Item or Collection as properties, enabling modeling of complex relationships between entities.

-Both concepts are designed to work with **Providers** that handle data access logic (APIs, databases, etc.).
+### Providers

+**Providers** are interfaces that decouple data access logic from reactive models.
+They handle communication with data sources (APIs, databases, etc.) and allow Items and Collections to remain agnostic of how data is fetched, stored, or updated.

 ## 🚀 Quick Start